corrode/corrode.github.io/content/blog/rust-production-guide/index.md

 - [The Rust Book](https://doc.rust-lang.org/book/): A must-read for every developer on the team.
 Make sure that everyone on the team gets a copy or reads it online.
 - [Rustlings](https://github.com/rust-lang/rustlings): Fun, short exercises to get started with Rust.

+Which resources I would recommend after that depends on the team's background and the project's requirements.
-Once you're done with those, get more specific knowledge by looking through the books on this [Rust books list](https://github.com/sger/RustBooks) and the resources for [idiomatic Rust](https://corrode.dev/blog/idiomatic-rust-resources/).
+Take a look at this [Rust books list](https://github.com/sger/RustBooks) and my resources for [idiomatic Rust](https://corrode.dev/blog/idiomatic-rust-resources/).

 ## Budgeting

+To avoid any surprises, it's essential to plan your budget carefully.
 Be aware of the (hidden) costs associated with adopting Rust.
-Here is a checklist of costs to consider ordered by the stages of the project:
+Here is a checklist of costs to consider, roughly ordered by the stages of a project:

 1. **Initial Setup and Planning**
-   - Rust exploration and evaluation (surveys, research)
+   - Rust exploration and evaluation (conducting surveys, research)
    - Alignment between stakeholders (meetings, design documents)
+   - Planning and architecture
    - Feasibility study (proof of concept for your domain)
-   - Planning and architecture
    - Transition management (project management resources)

+2. **Opportunity costs**
+   - Costs of delaying other projects and features. / Time spent on Rust could be spent on other projects.

-2. **Training and Team Preparation**
+3. **Training and Team Preparation**
-   - Training (4 months, dedicated time)
+   - Training (4 months of dedicated time)
    - Rust training and resources (books, online courses, conferences)
-   - Hiring consultants (expert guidance)
+   - Mentorship and coaching
-   - Team building and retention activities
+   - Team building activities (team lunches, offsites)
-   - Community contributions (encourage team participation)

-3. **Hiring and Team Expansion**
+4. **Hiring and Team Expansion**
-   - Hiring Rust developers
+   - Staffing costs for Rust developers (recruiting, onboarding)
-   - Hiring people in infrastructure roles (for scalability, networking, on-call support)
+   - Hiring people in infrastructure roles (SREs, DevOps)

-4. **Setup Costs**
+5. **Setup Costs**
+   - Project structure
+   - Workflows and tools (IDEs, linters, formatters)
    - CI/CD pipelines
-   - IDE configuration
-   - Project structure

-5. **Development and Implementation**
+6. **Development and Implementation**
+   - Costs of fast development machines ([Rust builds are hardware-intensive](/blog/tips-for-faster-rust-compile-times/))
    - Development costs (coding, testing, debugging)
    - Documentation
    - Code reviews and pair programming (to ensure code quality and knowledge sharing)
-   - Performance tuning (rarely needed, but consider it)
+   - Performance tuning (if needed)
    - Security audits
    - Compliance and legal reviews (regulations and standards, e.g. GDPR or software licenses)

-6. **Infrastructure and Tooling**
+7. **Infrastructure and Tooling**
    - Licensing for proprietary tools (rarely needed, but consider it)
-   - Hardware costs (fast development machines; [the Rust compilation process is hardware-intensive](/blog/tips-for-faster-rust-compile-times/))
-   - Additional hardware for migration (a separate set of infrastructure for the new system)
+   - Additional hardware during migration (a separate set of infrastructure for the new system)

-7. **Ongoing Maintenance and Support**
+8. **Ongoing Maintenance and Support**
+   - Cloud costs (compute, storage, networking)
    - Ongoing maintenance costs (monitoring, logging, on-call, CI/CD pipelines)
    - Refactoring and cleaning up technical debt

-8. **Communication and Marketing**
+9.  **Communication and Marketing**
-   - Internal communication (newsletters, blog posts, presentations)
+    - Internal communication (presentations)
-   - External communication (press releases, blog posts, conference talks)
+    - External communication (blog posts, conference talks)

-9. **Risk Management**
+10. **Risk Management**
     - Account for the cost of failure
-   - Consider costs of rollback mechanisms (if applicable)
+    - Consider costs of rollback mechanisms
-   - Costs of rollback if the migration fails (if applicable)
+    - Costs of rollback if the migration fails

 ## On Hiring Talent

-Finding and hiring the right talent is crucial for the success of any project.
+Hiring Rust talent takes time and effort.
 This section provides insights into hiring strategies and what to look for in candidates for Rust projects specifically.

 ### People with Production Experience Are Hard to Find and Expensive

-It's challenging to find developers with Rust production experience.
+It's challenging to find developers with Rust *production* experience.
 Competing with the crypto industry, which heavily uses Rust, makes it even harder.
 Salaries for Rust developers in crypto can be 2-3 times higher than in other industries, and the pool of talent is small.

 Unless you are a hot new startup or have a big budget, finding people with Rust production experience can be challenging and costly.
+Consider training your own team instead.

 ### Source Talent From Your Existing Teams Instead

 Instead of focusing solely on experience, consider finding junior- to mid-level developers who are smart, curious, and eager to learn.
 From my experience, good candidates often have experience in related areas (like Kotlin or TypeScript) and are known for being quick learners.
-With trust and mentorship from the Rust champion, they can quickly become key team members.
+Place them near your Rust champion or an expert mentor to help them get up to speed quickly.

 People in infrastructure roles are also a great fit.
 Those who tend to have an interest in scalability, performance, and networking can also be great additions to your team.
 Look for those with previous admin roles, who have worked close to the metal and have a good understanding of how things work under the hood.
-Find people who can read documentation and are not afraid to dive into the source code.
+These people are often excited to pick up Rust as their background aligns well with the language's strengths.

 ## Ongoing Maintenance

-I wrote a [blog post](/blog/long-term-rust-maintenance/) on long-term Rust maintenance, which might be helpful for you, but here are some important points to get you started:
+I wrote a separate [blog post on long-term Rust maintenance](/blog/long-term-rust-maintenance/), which might be helpful for you, but here are some specific tips for your first Rust project:

 ### Emphasize Code Reviews and Pair Programming

-Code reviews and pair programming are essential for maintaining code quality and ensuring that the team is on the same page.
-They are also a great way to share knowledge and best practices among team members.
+Code reviews and pair programming are a great way to share knowledge and best practices among team members.
 Make sure that code reviews are a regular part of your development process and that everyone on the team understands the importance of them.

-Consider strategies like [mob programming](https://en.wikipedia.org/wiki/Mob_programming) to

- get the team up to speed quickly.
-This can be especially helpful for new team members who are still learning Rust and might be too shy to ask questions in a code review.
+Consider strategies like [mob programming](https://en.wikipedia.org/wiki/Mob_programming) to get the team up to speed quickly.
+This can be especially helpful for new team members who are still learning Rust and might be too shy to ask questions in a code review or on a team channel.

 ### Encourage Refactoring

-Refactoring is an essential part of maintaining a healthy codebase.
 Encourage your team to refactor code regularly to keep it clean and maintainable.
 Make sure it is a regular part of your development process and that everyone on the team can change the codebase without fear.
+Unless you work in a safety-critical environment, everyone should be able to make changes to the codebase without asking for permission.

 ### Regularly Review Progress and Adjust Strategies

-Regularly review the progress of your Rust project and adjust your strategies as needed.
-Make sure that you are meeting your goals (as defined above) and that the team feels productive.
-Keep an eye on documentation and readability of the codebase.
+As you go, adjust your strategies as needed.
+Make sure that you are hitting your milestones and that the team feels productive.

 Some projects have the tendency to become overly complex, so regularly ask newcomers to review the codebase and give feedback on what they find confusing.
+Keep the code straightforward and fight abstractions.
+Focus on being readable, not clever.

 ## Next Steps

-By following these strategies, you can ensure a successful Rust adoption for your first production project.
-With careful planning, a supportive team, and the right resources, Rust can become a valuable asset for your organization.
+By acknowledging the challenges and following these strategies, you can ensure a successful Rust adoption for your first production project.
+With careful planning and a dedicated team, Rust can drive significant improvements in your organization.

+Check out our ['Rust in Production' podcast](/podcast/) for insights from industry experts on how their teams successfully adopted Rust in production.

 {% info(headline="Need Help with Your Rust Project?") %}

+If you're considering adopting Rust for your next project, I can help you get started.
 [Reach out for a free consultation](/#contact) if you need help with your Rust project.
 I'm happy to help you get the most out of Rust and guide you through the process.

 {% end %}